 Immingham Museum and Heritage Centre was established in 1970 and is based at the Civic Centre.

 It tells the story of the building of Immingham Docks, which was opened by King George V in 1912, and the involved of the Great Central Railway.

 The museum even features a display depicting the Mayflower Pilgrims, including documents from 1924 advertising the opening of the nearby Pilgrim Monument.

 Many of the displays feature railway memorabilia, photos and documents.
 As well as docks and railways exhibitions, there are room settings for Victorian, Edwardian, Grocers and Chemists Shops and an archive of photographs and documents.

 The Immingham Heritage Trail is a full-day driving and walking trail which allows you to explore the historic town, visiting the evocative Pilgrim Monument and the town church where the women and children sheltered.

 The trail takes in the town's Museum, before a drive to the former fishing town of Grimsby and the beautiful seaside resort of Cleethorpes.

 As you wander its streets, keep an eye out for a tribute to the pioneering voyage in road names such as Bradford and Clyfton - the Mayflower’s passengers.

-Immingham has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Immingham hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Immingham’s Mayflower programme here.